gabbuman/hha_prj/readme.md

 ﻿# Iteration 2

+# Marking for Design Tickets
+Our design tickets were trackd on GitLab.
+However, since they did not have associated branches and respective merge requests, they were simply "closed" when finished.
+We assigned difficulty points to them as well.
+So when marking design tickets please filter for **'Label':'Type: Design' and 'Milestone':'Iteration 2' to see screenshots and links to our designs.**
 # Viewing and testing the application from a browser on a host SFU machine
 - use the 'Chromium' browser because it is newer and properly renders the application
 - there is a default user created for testing login on the deployed application (username: nurse, password: hospital)